-"To understand recursion, you must understand recursion" Due: Wednesday Nov.
-20, when class would normally begin http://dilbert.com/strips/comic/2007-12-14/
+"To understand recursion, you must understand recursion" Due: Wednesday April 30, at the beginning of class http://dilbert.com/strips/comic/2007-12-14/

 For this assignment, we will be playing with recursion.
 When you're done, make sure you've met all of the specifications required and that you're submitting everything you need to be (two .py files and one .png file).